 What Is the Difference Between Full Consolidation and Proportionate Consolidation?

-Full consolidation includes 100% of the subsidiary’s assets, liabilities, revenues, and expenses, with non-controlling interest shown separately.
-Under IFRS 11, joint ventures are accounted for using the equity method (proportionate consolidation is not permitted).
-Joint operations recognise the operator’s direct rights and obligations line-by-line, which differs from the old ‘proportionate consolidation’ approach.
+Full consolidation includes 100% of a controlled subsidiary’s assets, liabilities, income, and expenses, with non-controlling interest shown separately where the parent owns less than 100%.
+Under IFRS, joint ventures are generally accounted for using the equity method, so proportionate consolidation is not permitted for those arrangements.

 Do I Need Consolidated Financial Statements if I Have Only One Subsidiary?